TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·The End biome has been changed so that terrain above Y = 70 generates Grass Blocks, Dirt, and Stone like most other biomes.
 Reduced spawnrate of Chorus Plant.
 Generates patches of Endstone, Endstone Bricks, and Obsidian.
 Spawns Berry Bushes, small amount of Tallgrass/Ferns, and a hybrid tree with Birch Trunk, Dark Oak Leaves, and a patch of Blue Terracotta at base of trunk.
 ·Added Barren End Field biome to make a thin border around the End biome for better biome transition.
 This biome is slightly less purple than the End biome, has a small amount of patches of Obsidian and Endstone, no trees, and can spawn Berry Bushes.
 ·Nether biome now has a thin Savanna border for better biome transition.
 ·All biomes has patches of mainly Glowstone Ore blocks (and sometimes other Glowstone variants) between Y = 45 to 70 (some has Y = 60 as max) to provide light at top of the topmost Ravine maze and at top of Cave Caverns.
-They drop Glowstone dust and the base block when broken.
-Fortune and Silk Touch works on these blocks.
-·Most biomes now has patches of modded blocks that are variations of Glowstone infused terrain blocks to provide light under ledges.
-The variants are the following: Coarse Glowdirt, Glowdirt, Glowgrass Block, Glowmycelium, Glowpodzol, Glowsand, Glowstone Ore, and Red Glowsand.
-The biomes that does not have these patches above Y = 70 includes all snowy biomes, all ocean biomes, and most Badlands biomes.
+·Most biomes now has patches of Glowstone variant blocks under their ledges to provide light (spawns at Y = 70 and higher).
+The biomes that does not have these patches includes all snowy biomes, all ocean biomes, and most Badlands biomes.

      Structures:
 ·Crosses with very rare hidden chest in Swampland Hills biome has their loot nerfed.